MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/basic-classification.md

 ## The Q\# code of the classifier

-Now let's see how the functions invoked by the host program are defined in Q#.
+Now let's see how the operations invoked by the host program are defined in Q#.
 We save the following code in a file named `Training.qs`.

 :::code language="qsharp" source="~/quantum/samples/machine-learning/half-moons/Training.qs" range="4-116":::